A Brief History Of Jews In Mexico

 Arriving with the first Spaniards, Jews have lived in Mexico since the fourteenth century.
 Their history in Mexico may be divided into three significant time periods: the 14th, 18th, and 20th Centuries.

 Historians believe some converted Jews came with Hernán Cortes when he conquered Aztecs in 1521.
-In 1531 a group of Spanish Jews and Conversos who had found refuge in Portugal emigrated to Mexico, then called Nueva España and under the rule of Royal Viceroy Antonio de Mendoza, where they believed they could retain their historical Spanish identity and continue practicing Judaism.
+In 1531 a group of Spanish Jews and Conversos who had found refuge in Portugal immigrated to Mexico, then called Nueva España and under the rule of Royal Viceroy Antonio de Mendoza, where they believed they could retain their historical Spanish identity and continue practicing Judaism.
 Because Mendoza was a common name among Spanish Jews, some historians suggest the Viceroy had a Jewish or Converso background.

-Until 1571, those who had emigrated to the New World were able to practice Judaism openly.
+Until 1571, those who had immigrated to the New World were able to practice Judaism openly.
 But that year marked the beginning of the Mexican Inquisition, an extension of the one in Spain.
 Again both practicing Jews and Conversos lived in fear.
 However, the Mexican Inquisition was not as bitterly hostile as the Spanish Inquisition.
 Records indicate that fewer than one hundred were tortured and executed by burning.

 In 1579, King Philip II of Spain established the Kingdom of Nuevo Leon (present day Nuevo León, Tamaulipas, and South Texas) a colony north of Nueva España to be governed by Luis de Carvajal, a Portuguese/Spanish nobleman who died in a Spanish prison as a heretic in 1596.
 To help populate the colony, both Conversos and practicing Jews were welcomed.